flatpickles/flatpickles.com/README.md

 -   WritingDisplay & NoteDisplay are similar but intentionally different.
 Maybe these should be consolidated, as a component and/or into the same design.
 -   Better original date display within NoteDisplay
 -   Display only the first part of especially long notes on the main notes page
--   Return to whichever notes page we came from on [Back to Notes and Such] (re: pagination)
+-   Return to whichever notes page we came from on [Back to Notes] (re: pagination)

 ## Packages added